 - If you are expecting a large group of people and also expecting to having working portions of the meeting, you may consider using discussion/breakout rooms for online participants (and assigning moderators to each if there’s more than one).

-- Depending on who and how many are attending and on how sensitive the intended topic is, you may wish to enable the Waiting Room for the meeting.
+- Depending on who and how many are attending and on how sensitive the intended topic is, you may wish to enable the Lobby for the meeting.
 As well, you may consider changing the meeting settings to mute participants on entry.

-- These settings can be modified when creating your meeting (either Zoom or Teams), by editing an existing Teams meeting, or for Zoom meetings, by signing into zoom.bcit.ca to modify an existing meeting.
+- These settings can be modified when creating your meeting in Teams or by editing an existing Teams meeting.

 Where are you holding the meeting?